bengtmartensson/IrScrutinizer/ROADMAP.md

 should instead be sub-panes of a "desktop pane", where they can be individually positioned, resized, minimized, maximized etc.
 Also, there should then be the possibility of instantiating these "subtools" more than once, to the extent it makes sense.
-They should also communicate, so that it can be possible  to right click on a signal in a table or tree, selecting "scrutinize this", and a new "scerutinizer signal" internal frame comes up.
+They should also communicate, so that it can be possible  to right click on a signal in a table or tree, selecting "scrutinize this", and a new "scrutinizer signal" internal frame comes up.
 There may possibly also be more subtools, cf. [issue #74](https://github.com/bengtmartensson/harctoolboxbundle/issues/74).
 (Cf. [this remark from the manual](http://www.harctoolbox.org/IrScrutinizer.html#The+pane+interface+sucks.).)
 Here is an example of programming [internal frames in Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/components/internalframe.html).